Co-founder and Managing Partner of Blenheim Chalcot

 Salman is an Economics graduate from the University of Delhi and has attended management programmes at leading institutions including INSEAD.
-He has lived and worked in India, UK, UAE, Italy and in Switzerland and is married with two teenage children.
+He has lived and worked in India, UK, UAE, Italy and in Switzerland and is married to Anita, with two children.
 His outside interests include sports, charity, music, art, literature, gastronomy and travel.

 Partner, CMG PartnersChris Mathias was born and raised in India.
 He studied Politics and Economics at Bristol University and in 1987 completed an MBA at INSEAD in Paris graduating on the Dean’s List.